socialray/makahiki-ktuh/doc/challenge-design-game-admin-quest.rst

 This page displays all the quests in the system.
 When you design a Quest, you provide a priority number, which imposes an ordering on the presentation of Quests.

-The algorithm for Quest display is as follows:
+The algorithm for Quest display is as follows.
 The three quests with the lowest priority number whose:

   * unlock conditions evaluate to True
   * whose completion conditions evaluate to False
   * have not been explicitly indicated as "uninteresting" by the player are shown to the player.

 To add a new quest, click the "Add quest" button in the upper right corner.